 \subsubsection{Model Equivalence and Adaptation}

 In the proposed framework, agents are assumed to be the only entities in the physical world that are able to transmit data to the virtual world.
-Each agent $\alpha_i$ pushes its perception $p_i$ (or part thereof) and current knowledge $k_i$ to the virtual world, such that each virtual agent is updated with the most recent perception and knowledge, and the current environment state $\sigma$ can be interpreted by combining the perception from each agent.
+Each agent $\alpha_i$ pushes its perception $p_{i,t}$ (or part thereof) and current knowledge $k_{i,t}$ to the virtual world, such that each virtual agent is updated with the most recent perception and knowledge, and the current environment state $\sigma_t$ can be interpreted by combining the perception from each agent.
 The equivalence manager continuously compares the model against the physical world and, in case of discrepancies, it initiates additional data absorption or adaptation of the model \cite{doi:10.1260/1748-3018.5.4.561}.

 Traditionally, equivalence checking is largely based on state synchronisation and comparison between sensory data of the physical system and the output of the model or through the exhaustive exploration of transitions of states (see section \ref{sec:related work}).
-Such \textit{state equivalence} checking methods can suffer from heavy computational overheads, making them difficult to scale to large scale settings, such as digital twins where equivalence should be maintained in real-time or near real-time.
-This is exacerbated in highly dynamic applications where model adaptation is expected to be performed frequently to capture the up-to-date dynamics of the fast evolving environment.
+Such \textit{state equivalence} checking methods can suffer from heavy computational overheads, making them difficult to scale to large-scale settings, such as DT where equivalence should be maintained in real-time or near real-time.
+This is exacerbated in highly dynamic applications where model adaptation is expected to be performed frequently to capture the up-to-date dynamics of the fast-evolving environment.

 In systems encompassing intelligent agents, the dynamic non-deterministic behaviour of agents may also change the dynamics of the physical world and the world model.
-In such cases, the knowledge of the agents may become the determining factor affecting the deviation of these two respective components of the twin system as it is the knowledge of the agents that determine the their decisions, their actions and their effect on their environment.
+In such cases, the knowledge of the agents may become the determining factor affecting the deviation of these two respective components of the twin system as it is the knowledge of the agents that determine their decisions, their actions and their effect on their environment.
 Using knowledge as a metric for equivalence checking such intelligent systems emerges therefore as a viable approach that could overcome the high overheads involved in using state, since knowledge is a task-related abstraction of state.